abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](suite-pwa-support.png)

 You just need to checked the "Progressive web application" checkbox, while creating the application.
-Then, Suite will add the PWA support into your application and you will be get the full benefit of PWA features such as offline support when you published your application.
+Then, Suite will add the PWA support into your application and you will get the full benefit of PWA features such as offline support when you published your application.

 ### Other News

 #### Explainer Videos

-We are creating explainer videos for the ABP Commercial Modules to provide overview to the developers.
+We are creating explainer videos for the ABP Commercial Modules to provide an overview to the developers.
 Within this milestone, we've created four new explainer videos and here they are:

 * [Audit Logging Module](https://www.youtube.com/watch?v=NzSuFBpqfsc)
 * [Identity Module](https://www.youtube.com/watch?v=W87jA_GBE54)
 * [SaaS Module](https://www.youtube.com/watch?v=xXlaaXP6qqQ)
 * [Forms Module](https://www.youtube.com/watch?v=MousWEPfrA8)

-You can subscribe to the [Volosoft's YouTube channel](https://www.youtube.com/channel/UCO3XKlpvq8CA5MQNVS6b3dQ) to be informed about future ABP events and videos.
+You can subscribe to [Volosoft's YouTube channel](https://www.youtube.com/channel/UCO3XKlpvq8CA5MQNVS6b3dQ) to be informed about future ABP events and videos.

 ### Trial License

 ![](pricing-page.png)

-If you are considering to use the ABP Commercial, you can start a [free-trial from commercial.abp.io website](https://commercial.abp.io/pricing) and try the ABP Commercial today!
+If you are considering using the ABP Commercial, you can start a [free-trial from the commercial.abp.io website](https://commercial.abp.io/pricing) and try the ABP Commercial today!

 ## Community News

 ### New ABP Community Posts

-* [Alper Ebicoglu](https://twitter.com/alperebicoglu) has created a new community article to give a full overview about .NET MAUI.
+* [Alper Ebicoglu](https://twitter.com/alperebicoglu) has created a new community article to give a full overview of .NET MAUI.
 You can read it [here](https://community.abp.io/posts/all-about-.net-maui-gb4gkdg5).
-* [Anto Subash](https://twitter.com/antosubash) has created a new video-content to show "State Management in Blazor with Fluxor".
+* [Anto Subash](https://twitter.com/antosubash) has created a new video content to show "State Management in Blazor with Fluxor".
 You can read it [here](https://community.abp.io/posts/blazor-state-management-with-fluxor-raskpv19).
-* [Learn ABP Framework](https://community.abp.io/members/learnabp) has also created a new video-content to show "How to install LeptonX Lite Theme for ABP Framework 5.3 MVC UI".
+* [Learn ABP Framework](https://community.abp.io/members/learnabp) has also created a new video content to show "How to install LeptonX Lite Theme for ABP Framework 5.3 MVC UI".
 You can read it [here](https://community.abp.io/posts/how-to-install-leptonx-lite-theme-on-abp-framework-5.3-mvc-ui-epzng137).
 * [Kirti Kulkarni](https://twitter.com/kirtimkulkarni) has created three new community articles.
 You can use the links below to read the articles:
     * [Integrating the file management module with ABP Commercial application](https://community.abp.io/posts/integrating-the-file-management-module-with-abp-commercial-application-qd6v4dsr)
     * [Work with PDF's in ABP Commercial Project using PDFTron](https://community.abp.io/posts/work-with-pdfs-in-abp-commercial-project-using-pdftron-tjw0hlgu)